Ansible

 Here are best practices to consider when you are using Ansible Vault:

-• Avoid storing Vault passwords in VCS – It goes without saying that you should never commit Vault passwords to a git repository because this will result in instant password breaches
+• Avoid storing Vault passwords in VCS: Never commit Vault passwords to a git repository because this will result in instant password breaches

-• Audit and Review access – Ensure that only authorized people have access to Vault files and passwords.
+• Audit and review access: Ensure only authorized people have access to Vault files and passwords.

-• Integrate with Secret Management tools – Integrate with external secret management tools such as HashiCorp Vault or AWS Secrets Manager if you require advanced features and integrations.
+• Integrate with secret management Tools: If you require advanced features and integrations, Integrate with external secret management tools such as HashiCorp Vault or AWS Secrets Manager.

 Spacelift’s vibrant ecosystem and excellent GitOps flow can greatly assist you in managing and orchestrating Ansible.
 By introducing Spacelift on top of Ansible, you can then easily create custom workflows based on pull requests and apply any necessary compliance checks for your organization.